 “Moved by Capt.
 Todd, seconded by Mr. Tucker, that Mr. Jack Williamson act as our treasurer.
 Carried.”
 Jack Williamson was the local mailman before he went overseas for military service.
 The Williamson family lived at the corner of Tyndall Avenue and San Juan Avenue.
 They operated the local store and telephone exchange.
-In this family photograph, back row: William, George, Ruby, Jack; front row Alexina (“Bee”), Mr. and Mrs. Williamson, Minnie.
+This family portrait taken was donated to the Saanich Archives in December 2020.

 “Moved by Mr. Watson, seconded by Mr. Pearson, that Miss Jean Dunnett be our Assistant Secretary.
 Carried.”
 Assistant Secretary Jean Dunnett (back row centre in the photograph below) was a young school teacher from large family of pioneer Gordon Head residents.
 Two of her sisters were also involved Club activities: Jessie Belle Dunnett, aka “Miss Dunnett” (back row left) and “Flo”, back row right.